 - Custom email

 - Distribute to:

 - CRM Role

-Now, this is pretty powerful, when combined with the example above, you can now see how
+When combined with the examples above, you can now see how:

 - On new contact, if Country = “UK” then.. becomes